sbc100/webports/README.rst

 - pkg-config
 - autoconf, automake, libtool
 - libglib2.0-dev >= 2.26.0 (if you want to build glib)
+- xsltproc

+To ensure you have all required packages you can run the install-build-deps.sh from the chromium repo.

 On Mac OS X you can use homebrew to install these using the following command::